-Some embedded analytics vendors also offer a feature called “in-memory data source“, which lets users directly connect to a data source that the software doesn’t support out of the box.
+Some embedded analytics platforms also offer a feature called “in-memory data source“, which lets users directly connect to a data source that the software doesn’t support out of the box.

-Visualizations refer to a range of chart types and the best embedded analytics software lets you choose from many pre-built templates.
-These range from column, doughnut, and funnel to bubble, scatter or sparkline charts, to more advanced ones such as tree map or geospatial mapping.
-Users can also combine these various visualizations to make a beautiful integrated dashboard.
+Visualizations refer to a range of chart types and the best embedded analytics solutions let you choose from many pre-built templates.
+These range from column, doughnut, and funnel to bubble, scatter, or sparkline charts, to more advanced ones such as tree map or geospatial mapping.
+Users can also combine these various visualizations to make a beautifully integrated dashboard.

-Outliers Detection lets users easily detect points in their data that are anomalies and differ from much of a data set.
-They can show or hide these outliers from view, so they’re always showing or so they don’t interfere with an analysis.
+Outliers Detection lets users easily detect points in their data that are anomalies and differ from much of the data set.
+They can show or hide these outliers from view, so they’re always showing or so they don’t interfere with the analysis.